LAC-Tech/laterbase/README.md

 - Ensure data resiliency during network outages through local event recording and syncing.
 - Flexibility - users can define their own formats & schemas, that work with their existing systems.
 - Performance: purely focused on writing and aggregating event streams, nothing else.
 - Support multi-platform usage on servers, mobile phones, and web apps.
+Anything can be a master node.

 ### Key Features